Tensorboy2/permeability-prediction/README.md

 # Permeability Prediction
 By Sigurd Sønvisen Vargdal

-This repository contains code for generating data and training deep learning image methods on prediction of permeability, and corresponds to the paper: "Comparing Convolution- and Transformer-based Neural Network Architectures for Predicting Permeability of 2D Porous Media".
+This repository contains code for generating data and training deep learning image methods on prediction of permeability, and corresponds to the paper: "Neural Networks for Predicting Permeability Tensors of 2D Porous Media: Comparison of Convolution- and Transformer-based Architectures".

 ## Data
 The data generation involves: generating synthetic periodic porous medium with arbitrary geometry and running Lattice-Boltzmann simulations on the medium to obtain the respective *permeability* tensor.